jauhien/iron-llvm/README.md

 TODO list (random points to do in the nearest time):

-* memory manager for ExecutionEngine
+* refactor boilerplate in memory manager bindings
 * full ExecutionEngine API
 * ORC
 * change all methods to use static dispatch where appropriate (as in GenericValue)